stefaniebutland/stefaniebutland/content/talk/2021-useR2021/index.md

 ---
-abstract: A talk for the international useR!
-2021 conference about our approach to engaging the broad spectrum of users and developers in the rOpenSci community.
+abstract: International useR!
+2021 conference talk on our unique model of community engagement to support the complex needs of users and developers in the rOpenSci community.
+Co-created by Stefanie Butland, Karthik Ram, Lou Woodley.
 all_day: true
 authors: []
 date: "2021-07-06T08:00:00Z"